LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

       retval = SUNAdaptController_EstimateStep(C, hcur, dsm, &hnew);

-.. c:function:: int SUNAdaptController_EstimateStepAndOrder(SUNAdaptController C, sunrealtype h, int q, sunrealtype dsm, sunrealtype* hnew, int* qnew)
+.. c:function:: int SUNAdaptController_EstimateStepAndOrder(SUNAdaptController C, sunrealtype h, int p, sunrealtype dsm, sunrealtype* hnew, int* pnew)

    Estimates a single-rate step size and corresponding method order.
-This routine is required for controllers of type ``SUN_ADAPTCONTROLLER_HQ``.
+This routine is required for controllers of type ``SUN_ADAPTCONTROLLER_HP``.

    :param C: the :c:type:`SUNAdaptController` object.
    :param h: the step size from the previous step attempt.
-   :param q: the method order from the previous step attempt.
+   :param p: the order of accuracy for the time integration method from the previous step attempt.
    :param dsm: the local temporal estimate from the previous step attempt.
    :param hnew: (output)  pointer to the estimated step size.
-   :param qnew: (output)  pointer to the estimated method order.
+   :param pnew: (output)  pointer to the estimated method order.
    :return: error code indicating success failure
             (see :numref:`SUNAdaptController.Description.errorCodes`).